 The core facility can provide services including RNA isolation and data analysis, for Ion TorrentTM Proton nextgen sequencing approaches to quantify mRNAs, non-coding RNAs, and small RNAs such as microRNAs.
 For most total RNA sequencing experiments, we require 1 ug of total RNA, though.
 Less may be required depending on the application.

 Genome-Wide Chromatin Immunoprecipitation

-The facility does not prepare chromatin or perform the immunoprecipitation but can provide suggested protocols and advice for these experiments.
-Starting from input and precipitated chromatin, the facility can use Ion Torrent™ sequencing to quantify binding or chromatin mark enrichment genome-wide.
+In general, the facility does not prepare chromatin or perform the immunoprecipitation, but can provide suggested protocols and advice for these experiments.
+In some cases, a collaboration for chromatin preparation and immunoprecipitation may be established.
+Starting from input and precipitated chromatin, the facility can use Ion TorrentTM sequencing to quantify binding or chromatin mark enrichment genome-wide.

 Exome and Small Genome Sequencing

 Genetic variations in coding sequences of mammalian and smaller genomes can be discovered by sequencing all known exons and comparing to reference sequences.
 The Ion TorrentTM also has the capacity to sequence entire small genomes for comparison to a reference genome.
 We can generate sequences of small genomes for organisms that have not previously been sequenced, but we currently do not provide genome assembly services.

 The Ion Torrent ProtonTM sequencing technology is well-suited to sequencing specific sets of genes or other features, such as all known oncogenes, starting with as little as 10 ng of genomic DNA.
 This feature is useful for re-sequencing of particular gene sets of interest.
 Life Technologies has many pre-designed amplicon libraries, and custom amplicon libraries can also be designed using web-based tools.